cbeauhilton/beauhilton.com/humility_talk.md

 that I may walk in the path of the low valley...
 O Lord,
 I have trusted in thee, and I will trust in thee forever.
-I will not put my trust in the art of flesh..."
+I will not put my trust in the arm of flesh..."

+## Practice 01: try out the Jesus Prayer
 ## Luke 18:9-18

 And he also spoke this parable to certain persons